Home - About AR - Learning Material - Clubs - Posters - EVs

 Note that a non-refundable fee applies.
 If you are going for an in-demand short call it may be wise to apply for several callsigns, ranked by choice order.

 Some VKs apply for a call which removes the V, getting something like K7ABC, others swap letters to form one like KV3TV, or go for the format AK8NT or NK1CA.
-W is the first letter option.
+W is also a first letter option.

 Your old callsign will be cancelled, and the new licence type will be: HV

-Using this licence to obtain and Australian licence
+Using a US licence to obtain an Australian licence

 For US licences issued before 15 April 2000 a Novice license is good for a VK Standard, and all others for a Advanced.
 For specific later date ranges other equivalences apply:ACMA Equivalences

-You may be able to request a callsign containing your intitials.
+You may be able to request a callsign containing your initials, or something meaningful; FLY for a pilot, CAD for a draught-person, PIE for a pastry chef, or PI for a mathematician.
 Depending on your state or territory, a callsign with a 2 letter suffix may be available if you are applying for an Advanced licence (they are very desirable, and only 676 can exist, versus north of 16,000 general-use 3 letter calls per areas).
-Some may prefer a callsign with fewer elements in Morse, to make sending it shorter, such as ET, just "dit dah" vs "dah-di-dah-dah di-dah-dah-dah di-di-dit" for my own call - I certainly wasn't thinking about Morse when I selected YJS.
+Some may prefer a callsign with fewer elements in Morse, to make sending it shorter, such as ET, just "dit dah" vs "dah-di-dah-dah di-dah-dah-dah di-di-dit" for my own call - I certainly wasn't thinking about Morse when I selected YJS (the full call has a weight of 82, versus 50 for AG6LE).
 Avoiding repeated letters may help reduce confusion during contests, or when working a rare DX station during a pileup, or "dog-pile".

-Due to a number of individuals who had originally conned the above organisation into applying for the franchise, and the loss of profits an alternative rigorous, affordable, all-Amateur exam process posed, it is possible that rules made to protect said profits mean that exams applied for using this process may be limited to one year, unless a fee is paid for "Recognition of Prior Learning".
+Due to a number of individuals who had originally conned the previous company into applying for the franchise, and the loss of profits an alternative rigorous, affordable, all-Amateur exam process posed, a large fee applies to so-called "Recognition of Prior Learning".
 This is partly due to a the US licences not being HAREC licences, unlike some CEPT member ones.
 There is however an "Exchange of Notes constituting an Agreement" numbered "Australian Treaty Series Number: [1965] ATS 8", and by the US "UNTS 541 p.
-155; TIAS 5836".
+155; TIAS 5836", which I am sure you could demand be honoured, if you are a US Citizen.
 See: Text on AUSTLII

 Becoming a VE

-Once you have either the General, Advanced, or Extra licence you can become a Volunteer Examiner, and help others become licensed.
+Once you have either the General or Extra licence you can become a Volunteer Examiner, and help others become licensed.
+Generals can only administer Technician papers, Extras can do all papers.
+Advanced licence holders (a "grandfathered" grade you can no longer obtain) can also become VEs, and administer Technician and General papers.

 For the ARRL-VEC the manual and forms can be found on the Become an ARRL VE page.